Importing from PDFs

 If you use an automatic PDF import as discussed above, it will likely be imperfect.
 There might be some improperly detected notations throughout the file, depending on the nature of your music.
 Tuplets tend to confuse things, as do lyrics and chord names.

-You may find that manually re-entering the music into a notation editor will end up being faster than cleaning up the importer’s mess.
+You may find that manually re-entering the music into our notation editor will end up being faster than cleaning up the importer’s mess.
 It really depends.
 Good luck!